Relocatable Works of Art

 Acquisition Award Selection Committees

 The role of the Acquisition Award Selection Committees (AASC) is to make recommendations to the HSFCA regarding the purchase of works of art, including the review, nomination, evaluation and selection of the recommended artworks for acquisition.
-The HSFCA appoints the members of the AASC, which is generally composed of two HSFCA commissioners, two staff members, and three visual arts consultants.
-Four committee members must be present to conduct the selection process and develop recommendations.
+The HSFCA appoints the members of the AASC, which is generally composed of HSFCA commissioners, HSFCA staff members, and Visual Arts Consultants.
+A quorum of four committee members must be present to conduct the selection process and develop recommendations.

 Art Selection Process